maxmind/MaxMind-DB/MaxMind-DB-spec.md

 ### UTF-8 string - 2

 A variable length byte sequence that contains valid utf8.
+If the length is zero then this is an empty string.

 ### double - 3